NikitaSmall/audio-challenge/readme.md

 - `router` - a package with handlers and router config.
 Handlers are kind a simple actions, while each file (`handlers.go`, `socket_handlers.go`) are kind of controllers.
 - `socket` - an util package to provide socket connection.
 No business logic here, only data-transfer.
-- `util` - an util package to make some basic tasks e.g. audio-file saving.
+- `util` - an util package to make some basic tasks e.g. xml-unmarshaling.
 - `config` - an util package to load configs, env variables and so on.
 - `task` - a package that provides business logic around tasks.